tailhook/vagga/docs/supervision.rst

 Supervision Modes
 =================

-There are three basic modes of operation:
+There are two basic modes of operation:

 * ``stop-on-failure`` -- stops all processes as soon as any single one is dead (default)